Gut Health

 What does working together look like?

-We meet for 3 x 1 hour zoom calls per month.
+After your taster session, and if you decide to work together, we meet for 3 x 1 hour zoom calls per month for 6 months.

 During this time we co-create bespoke toolkit for your specific goals and intentions using mindfulness.